tungtngyn/team031-project/team031final/README.txt

       - Click "Analyze" to get estimated airfare price
     - Prophet forecasting requires 2 inputs origin & destination
       - Click "Analyze" to update time series graph by appending the 2 year forecast through 2026-Q1
-      - Note: Not all flights are eligible for forecasting, so graph will not update
+      - Note: Not all flights are eligible for forecasting, so line graph will not update
-        - Will get print output from console
+        - Will get error print output from console
         - Select another flight route

 - Toolbars and Hover Options
   - All graphics have a small toolbar attached to the right side
     - Controls pan, zoom, export, reset, etc.
   - Most graphics have hover options to show more detail

+TERMINATING WEBAPP
+- Close the tab in the browser and quit (CTRL+C or CMD+C) the localhost in the terminal